pantheon-systems/documentation/source/content/guides/drupal-9-legacy-project-to-pantheon.md

 <Alert title="Note"  type="info" >

-Commit history note: The steps in this process migrate a site, so the new site will no longer maintain its existing commit history.
+Commit history: The steps in this process migrate a site, so the new site will no longer maintain its existing commit history.

 </Alert>